A Review of Generalized Zero-Shot Learning Methods: Review of GZSL Methods

-Shi and Wei~\cite{shi2020discriminative} projected visual features into a discriminative embedding space and constructed an autoencoder to generate visual features for the unseen classes.
-As such, the encoder maps visual features to the semantic embedding space.
+In~\cite{shi2020discriminative,yu2018bi,ji2019multi,liu2021task,luo2020generative}, autoencoders are used to generate visual features for the unseen classes.
+Shi and Wei~\cite{shi2020discriminative} developed an encoder to map the visual features to the semantic embedding space.
 The regressor feedback is imposed into the decoder to reconstruct truthful visual features.
-Then, the learned decoder generates visual features for the unseen classes to train a classifier. \emph{Bi-adversarial auto-encoder} (BAAE)~\cite{yu2018bi} pairs an autoencoder with two adversarial networks.
+Then, the learned decoder generates visual features for the unseen classes to train a classifier. {\emph{Bi-adversarial auto-encoder} (BAAE)~\cite{yu2018bi} pairs an autoencoder with two adversarial networks.
 On one hand, the encoder, which operates as a generator, integrates the visual and synthesized features into an adversarial network to capture the real distribution.
 On the other hand, the decoder, which acts as semantic inference, formulates real class semantics for inference toward another adversarial network to enforce both real and synthesized visual features to be related to the semantic representation.
 Similar to BAAE, \textit{the multi-modality adversarial auto-encoder} (MAAE)~\cite{ji2019multi} pairs an auto-encoder with multi-modality adversarial networks.
 The encoder generates visual features while the decoder aims to relate both generated and real features to the class semantics.
-Both BAAE and MAAE integrate classification networks to ensure that the generated and real features are discriminative.
+Both BAAE and MAAE integrate classification networks to ensure that the generated and real features are discriminative.} Moreover, Liu et al.~\cite{liu2021task} tackled the limitations caused by diverse data distribution in GZSL by proposing a meta-learning framework based on autoencoders.